grove-mountain/terraform-gpc-compute-instance/README.md

 # Provision a compute instance in GCP
 This Terraform configuration provisions a compute instance in Google Cloud Platform.

+This is largely used for demonstrating Terraform Enterprise workspaces

 ## Details
 By default, this configuration provisions a compute instance from image debian-cloud/debian-8 with machine type t2.micro in the us-east1-b zone of the us-east1 region.
 But the image, type, zone, and region can all be set with variables.